smaniscs/buildapexmsgclass/README.md

 	"url": "https://login.salesforce.com"
 }
 ```
 Note that the password and access token should be one contiguous string, with no delimiter or space between them.
-Also note that *force.json* is already listed in the .gitignore file, so that you don't accidentally push your org credentials to github.

 ## Usage/Features